English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Getting Started

 For ESL-specific editing that addresses the Mandarin-English interference patterns described in this article throughout your full manuscript, visit our ESL editing service page.
-For guidance on the English writing patterns that most affect Chinese business documents, read our article on common English writing mistakes Chinese business writers make.
+For a deeper explanation of each Mandarin-English error pattern with example sentences, read our companion article on common English writing errors by Chinese academic writers.
 For a full overview of our services for clients across China, visit our English editing services in China page.
+For Chengdu researchers specifically, our Chengdu location page covers Sichuan University, UESTC, the Chengdu High-Tech Zone, and Tianfu International Bio-Town.

 Content reviewed by Editor World editorial staff.
 Editor World provides professional English editing and proofreading services for academic researchers, graduate students, and professionals worldwide.